neogeny/TatSu/docs/parserconfig.rst

 The class that implements tokenization for the parser.
 If it's not defined then the parsing modules will default to ``buffering.Buffer``.

-This option was applied in the prototype PEG parser for Python as to use the native Python tokenizer.
+This option was applied in the prototype PEG parser for Python to be able to reuse the native Python tokenizer.

 semantics